ray-project/ray/doc/source/deploy-on-yarn.rst

     skein application submit [TEST.YAML]

-You can see the job running on the YARN dashboard.
+Once it has been submitted, you can see the job running on the YARN dashboard.

 .. image:: images/yarn-job.png

 Cleaning Up
 -----------

-To clean up, use the following:
+To clean up a running job, use the following:

 .. code-block:: bash